Kievskaia starina: The first period: edited by Feofan Lebedintsev

 In the first period of the magazine each issue was printed with 10 to 12 leaves.
-Significant oppression of the Ukrainian language in the Russian Empire did not affect the journal's materials and its research and archeographic publications.
+Significant oppression of the Ukrainian language in the Russian Empire did not affect the journal's materials and its research and archaeographical publications.

 The publication was scarce, and profits did not exceed expenditures.
 Therefore, Lebedyntsev was looking for ways to transfer the publication to another owner.
 This situation has gained notoriety among the public and the scientific community.
 It was proposed to move the publication to Kharkiv entitled Yuzhnorusskaia Starina, but this did not happen.

 From 1882, on the initiative of Feofan Lebedyntsev and Stepan Ponomarev, an "Alphabetical Index of Personal Names and Remarkable Places and Objects" was compiled for each volume of the magazine.
 In 1893, the first systematic index of the content of Kiev Antiquity for the first decade, compiled by Vladimir Naumenko.

 Lebedintsev's editorial board united Ukrainian historical scholars, thus creating interest in Ukrainian studies in the Russian Empire.
 Under the editorship of Lebedyntsev, the publication was noted as moderate.
 At this stage, the formation of the publication as a scientific center of Kiev Antiquity.
 The last issue of 1887 contained a statement by the editor that the publication was temporarily suspended due to the editor's illness and difficult situation.